-GBOC is responsible for the holding and group member level banking operations, with a focus on profitability, cost, investment and resource management.
-It exercises financial control over the portfolio and the profitability of specific group members and subsidiaries.
-It sets and monitors product profitability expectations, targets and changes in market position, decides on budget utilisation, investments and commitments within defined limits.
+GBOC is responsible for the group and individual level banking operations, with a focus on profitability, cost, investment and resource management.
+It monitors and controls the costs and investments of the bank group.
+It decides on budget utilisation, investments and commitments within defined limits, and monitors operational efficiency, as well as formulates measures for the improvement of operational efficiency.